 6. Canyon Road

 Stroll through more than 100 galleries, boutiques and restaurants along Canyon Road.
-This half-mile-long historic district is located in Santa Fe, N.M.
+This half-mile-long historic district is located in Santa Fe, New Mexico.

 7. The Manhattan Skyline